ENTRY IN THIS CONTEST CONSTITUTES YOUR ACCEPTANCE OF THESE OFFICIAL RULES.

 Judges will choose the winning entries, and prizes will be awarded in accordance with these Official Rules (the “Rules”).

-The Contest registration begins on 11-May-2018.
-The opening date for receipt of project submissions by Google from participants is 14-June-2018 and the closing date for receipt of entries and project submissions by Google is 14-September-2018, 11:59 pm (IST).
+The Contest registration begins on 20-April-2020.
+The opening date for receipt of project submissions by Google from participants is 15-May-2020 and the closing date for receipt of entries and project submissions by Google is 31-July-2020, 11:59 pm (IST).

-At the time of submission of the project, each Entrant must: (i) be an Indian citizen (e.g., must be able to show proof of legal permanent residence, if asked for); (ii) be enrolled in an Indian School; (iii) have been nominated by a computer science teacher and have agreed to be bound by these Rules.
+At the time of submission of the project, each Entrant must: (i) be an Indian citizen (e.g., must be able to show proof of citizenship, if asked for); (ii) be enrolled in an Indian School; and (iii) have agreed to be bound by these Rules.

-Employees, interns, contractors, and official office-holders, as well as their immediate families, of Google, its affiliates, and any representatives or agencies of Google or other persons professionally connected with the Contest are not eligible to participate.
+Employees, interns, contractors, and official office-holders, as well as their immediate family members, of Google, its affiliates, and any representatives or agencies of Google or other persons professionally connected with the Contest are not eligible to participate.

-An Entrant registering for the Contest and submitting his project must ensure that they fill in both the Registration and Submission Forms and meet the following requirements described below.
+An Entrant registering for the Contest and submitting their project must ensure that they fill in both the Registration and Submission Forms and meet the following requirements described below.

 Google is not responsible for incorrectly submitted entries made online.
-Entries received without a completed Registration Form or Submission Form without a parent’s,legal guardian’s or school teacher’s consent will be disqualified.
+Entries received without a completed Registration Form or Submission Form without a parent, or legal guardian’s consent will be disqualified.

-7. PROJECT SUBMISSION PROCESS: To submit a Project, all relevant project files must be uploaded into a Google Drive folder by the respective parent/legal guardian/school teacher on behalf of the entrant.
-The said folder must then be shared with the email ID firstname.lastname@example.org.
-After that the Submission Form given on the contest website must be filled with all requested details including the link to the shared folder containing the project files.
+7. PROJECT SUBMISSION PROCESS: To submit a Project, all relevant project files must be uploaded on the Contest Website by the respective parent/legal guardian/school teacher on behalf of the entrant.
+After that the Submission Form given on the Contest Website must be filled with all requested details including the link to the shared folder containing the project files.

 LIMIT ONE (1) PROJECT SUBMISSION PER ENTRANT.
 Subsequent entries/ project submissions will be disqualified.
-To be considered for the Contest, entries must be: (i) complete (as determined by Google); (ii) received by 14-September-2018.
+To be considered for the Contest, entries must be: (i) complete (as determined by Google); (ii) received by 31-July-2020.

 Not original, copied or submission made by others on your behalf will be disqualified.
 Google accepts no responsibility for submissions lost, delayed or mislaid, howsoever caused.
 All submissions will be deemed made by the Entrant submitted at the time of entry.